-The Government Accountability Office (GAO) released a report to Congress outlining the work that PBMs perform in Medicare Part D. In its report, the GAO found PBMs pass through almost all (99.6%) of the rebates they negotiate to plan sponsors, which are then used to lower costs for beneficiaries and the federal government.
+In August 2019, the Government Accountability Office (GAO) released a report to Congress outlining the work that PBMs perform in Medicare Part D. In its report, the GAO found PBMs pass through almost all (99.6%) of the rebates they negotiate to plan sponsors, which are then used to lower costs for beneficiaries and the federal government.